-MuniLogic, the municipal management software designed, developed and continually enhanced by Carroll Engineering Corporation, continues to increase its national client base in 2017 with the addition of four new clients in the following areas: the Greater Pittsburgh area; the Greater Philadelphia area; the Greater St. Louis area; and the Greater Long Island area.
+MuniLogic, the municipal management software designed, developed and continually enhanced by Carroll Engineering Corporation (CEC), continues to increase its national client base in 2018 with the addition of new clients in Ohio, Illinois, South Carolina, as well within our home region of the Greater Delaware Valley.
 Continue reading

-Vice President Joel Ardman proudly announced that Briana Talbot of Pipersville, PA has been awarded the Carroll Engineering Corporation 2017 Scholarship.
+Vice President Joel Ardman proudly announced that Alyssa Marie Dallmer of Warrington, PA has been awarded the Carroll Engineering Corporation 2018 Scholarship.
 Continue reading